Back

 Property management apps

 The gist.
-Brokers and real estate agents need tools that would help them manage the entire process of selling or renting out apartments.
-That’s where property management apps come in handy.
-With these apps users can do several things: for example, check which properties from their portfolio are already rented out, and which ones are ready to be inspected by a potential homebuyer.
-Also, in some apps the users can forecast the price of their property — it’s calculated based on the data which either the app gathers online or the realtor puts in themselves.
+Brokers and real estate agents need tools to help them manage the entire process of selling or renting properties.
+That’s where property management apps come in.
+Users can do several things: for example, check which properties from their portfolio are already rented out, and which ones are ready to be inspected by a potential homebuyer.
+Also, in some apps the users can forecast the price of their property, based on the data which either the app gathers online or the realtor puts in themselves.

 Example.
 Buildium is one such real estate mobile app.
 It’s a tool where realtors and property managers can control every aspect of property ownership: from collecting rent to even learning how to manage property in a way that gets them more money.
 And if a resident experiences issues, they can quickly get in touch with their property manager.